quantumlib/Cirq/docs/dev/style.md

 Cirq makes extensive use of type annotations as defined by [PEP 484](https://peps.python.org/pep-0484/).
-All new code should use type annotations where possible, especially on public classes and functions to serve as documentation, but also on internal code so that the mypy type checker can help catch coding errors.
+All new code should use type annotations where possible, especially on public classes and functions to serve as documentation, but also on internal code so that the Pyrefly type checker can help catch coding errors.

 For documentation purposes in particular, type annotations should match the way